rmadhuraj/Madhu/DW1000/doc/Thread_Border_Router.md

 ## Required software:
 * Terminal client with serial connection support, such as PuTTy/Tera term/ Minicom /Pyterm
-* Border Router Raspberry Pi image available from [nRF5 SDK for Thread web page](https://www.nordicsemi.com/eng/Products/nRF5-SDK-for-Thread/) in `downloads` section as `RaspPi_Thread_Border_Router_Demo_v0.9.0-1.alpha.img`
+* Border Router Raspberry Pi image available from [nRF5 SDK for Thread ](https://www.nordicsemi.com/eng/Products/nRF5-SDK-for-Thread/) in `downloads` section as `RaspPi_Thread_Border_Router_Demo_v0.9.0-1.alpha.img`
 * NCP firmware binary – arm-none-eabi-ot-ncp.hex
 * CLI firmware binary – arm-none-eabi-ot-cli-ftd.hex

 ## Setup procedure:
 Complete the following steps to set up the Border Router solution:

-1.Flashing the Raspberry Pi image to the microSD card 1.1 Download the Raspbian image for thread from the direct link [Rasbian_Image](https://www.nordicsemi.com/eng/nordic/download_resource/60502/12/57596032/118100)
+1.Flashing the Raspberry Pi image to the microSD card
+* Download the Raspbian image for thread from the direct link [Rasbian_Image](https://www.nordicsemi.com/eng/nordic/download_resource/60502/12/57596032/118100)
-  1.2 Extract the package for Image file.
+* Extract the package for Image file.
-  1.3 Insert the SD Card into the SD card adapter and plug the adapter into ubuntu PC.
+* Insert the SD Card into the SD card adapter and plug the adapter into ubuntu PC.
-  1.4 Go to the command prompt and check the name given to sd card by using command
+* Go to the command prompt and check the name given to sd card by using command
 ```bash
 sudo fdisk -l
 ```
 it may be `/dev/sdb` or `/dev/sdc` or `/dev/sdd`  (varies from PC to PC)

-  1.5 Use the following command to copy the image on to the Raspberry Pi.
+* Use the following command to copy the image on to the Raspberry Pi.
 ```bash
 sudo dd if=<PATH to image>/2017-04-10-raspbian-jessie.img of=/dev/sdc bs=4M
 ```